vinithajeeva/Practical-Application-2/README.md

 •	Ridge Grid Regression
 •	Lasso Grid Regression
 •	KNN Regression
 A summary of the modeling results is saved in a dataframe.
+Link to the Jupyter Notebook, https://github.com/vinithajeeva/Practical-Application-2/blob/main/prompt_II_VJ.ipynb

 6. Evaluation

 6.1	Evaluate Results
 •	Both Linear Regression and Ridge Regression performed well with lower MSEs and RMSEs with a high R2 Score.